What is cryotherapy and how does it work?

 Molluscum Contagiosum

-Molluscum contagiosum is a skin disease that causes pink painless bumps on the skin.
-It typically resolves in 6 to 12 months.
-Cryotherapy, laser therapy, and curettage may also treat the nodules of molluscum contagiosum.Non-Itchy Red Spots: 20 Skin Disorders
+Molluscum contagiosum is a skin disease that causes painless pink bumps on the skin.
+Learn about treatment, home remedies, and other symptoms associated with this viral infection.Non-Itchy Red Spots: 20 Skin Disorders

 A skin tag is a small benign growth of skin that projects from the surrounding skin.
 Skin tags can vary in appearance (smooth, irregular, flesh colored, dark pigment, raised).
 Skin tags generally do not cause symptoms unless repeatedly irritated.
 Treatment for skin tag varies depending on the location on the body.STDs in Men